 Cybersecurity in the supply chain: regulations for companies in the EU and Germany

-The legal regulations on cyber security in the digital supply chain set high requirements for the protection of data and information systems.
-This article provides you with an overview of the current status with regard to GDPR, NIS2, DORA and CRA.
+As of July 2026 · Legal regulations on cybersecurity in the digital supply chain impose strict requirements for the protection of data and information systems.
+This article provides an overview of the current status regarding the GDPR, NIS2, DORA, and CRA.

 Legislation with an impact on the supply chain